emuise/rf_primer/README.md

 decision trees) are predictive models that predict output features by creating splits in various attributes in the dataset (Rokach and Maimon, 2007).
-These splits create nodes, labeled with input features (example shown in Figure @ref(fig:classtree)).
-In the case of a continuous input variable, the node will be split based on being higher or lower than a value in the input variable (e.g. *z**m**a**x* \< 21.02 at the first node in Figure @ref(fig:classtree)) In the opposite case, where the input variable is a class (such as land cover), the node will be based on one value versus all others.
+These splits create nodes, labeled with input features (example shown in @fig:classtree).
+In the case of a continuous input variable, the node will be split based on being higher or lower than a value in the input variable (e.g. *z**m**a**x* \< 21.02 at the first node in @fig:classtree) In the opposite case, where the input variable is a class (such as land cover), the node will be based on one value versus all others.
 CART models are scale invariant, can ignore irrelevant features, and are easily interpretable by the end user